ddaras/melony/src/melony-card-example.md

   ]
 });

-// The AI will respond with chart JSON that AnswerCard can render
+// The AI will respond with chart JSON that MelonyCard can render
 ```

 ## Component Response Examples